rgc99/irrigation_unlimited/README.md

 - `adjust_time`
 - `load_schedule`

-If a controller sensor is targetted then it will effect all its children zones.
+If a controller sensor is targetted then it will effect all its children zones and/or sequences.
+The `sequence_id` may contain a list of sequences.
+If an element in the list is a number then it refers to the position of the sequence under the controller i.e. 1st, 2nd etc. If the element contains a string this then refers to the `sequence_id`.
+Similarly the `zones` may contain a list of zones.
+If the element in the list contains a number then it refers to the position of the zone under the controller.
+If the element is a string then it refers to the `zone_id`.
+For example `sequence_id: [1, 'lawn']` the 1 is a number because it is not enclosed in quotation marks.

 ### 7.1.
 Actions `enable`, `disable` and `toggle`